|

 Wyborn, D.

-Daniel Wyborn had been born at Sholden, by Deal.
-He was
+Daniel Wyborn was been born at Sholden, by Deal,

 in the Mercantile Marine, working as a fireman for the

-South Eastern and Chatham Railway.
-His vessel, the "Achille
+South Eastern and Chatham Railway when his vessel, the "Achille

 Adam" was attacked by an enemy submarine on 23rd March